Mapzone/mapzone-plugins/README.md

   * mapzone.io displays your product to users on your behalf
   * mapzone.io provides payment system and charges a transaction fee

+A developer can provide **new versions** of the plugin at any time.
+The [Eclipse plugin versioning](https://wiki.eclipse.org/Version_Numbering) is used by the runtime system to ensure that the plugins are compatible to the main client version and other plugins.
+Project admins are informed about the update but the new version ist not installed automatically to any project.

 ## Pricing model, billing, termination

 Just like the basic mapzone.io fee the plugin fees are billed **per members (users)** of an organization **per month**.
 The minimum time to use (and be billed for) a plugin is **one month**.